GauravDhuri/missingskill-learning/git/git.md

 # <span class="header">Introduction to Git</span>

-So, Firstly What is Git ?
-Git is one of the most popular Version Control System.
+So, Firstly What is Git ? <span class="highlight">Git is one of the most popular Version Control System.</span>

 >A Version Control System records the changes made to our code over-time and stores it in a speical database called repository.